aiforged/docs/docs/custom-service-code/custom-code-utility-duplicate-document-check.md

 3. If a match exists, the document is flagged as Error, skipped from downstream processing, and a HITL work item is created.
 4. If no match is found, the hash is recorded and the document continues.

-{% hint style="info" %}
+!!! info
     Note: MD5 is adequate for duplicate detection in most business contexts.
 For stronger collision resistance, see the “Extensions” section to switch to SHA‑256.
-{% endhint %}

 ***